May 22, 2013

 But do you know what?
 There are still some things that, despite being exposed to so many influences from the USA, still confuse the hell out of me about America.

 Tipping doesn’t confuse me.
 It’s not as big a part of restaurant culture in the UK, and tipping in Korea is unheard of, but if a culture dictates that I pay a tip, then I pay a tip.
 I have no problem with that.
-What I don’t get is tax, something that, as someone with an international bank account, is baffling to me.
+What I don’t get is tax.
+It’s simply baffling to me.

 I’m not a US resident, so tax confuses the hell out of me in the USA.
 It’s included in the price in the UK and I’d venture to say most other countries around the world.
 I don’t get why it isn’t included in the price in the USA.
 Maybe it’s because some people are like, “I want to know what my hard-earned money is paying for!”
 I don’t really know.
 But it annoys me.
 Getting a bill and, oh, there’s the tax!
 Why isn’t it just included in the price?
 Or, on the menu, couldn’t it simply be written underneath the item?
 For a non-American who is only used to seeing anything tax-related on his monthly paycheck, then it seems rather odd not to include it within the price.
 If I lived in the USA, I’d probably have to set up an offshore savings account just to keep a bit set aside because all that tax would come back and bite me.
 I forgot about it each and every time I ordered something!